-As a tenant, you have many rights including relocation benefits in some cases.
-Many landlords may try and take away your rights by forcing you to move out without all the required notices or simply by the harassment of construction activities during renovation.
-Many times, the tenant is entitled to significant benefits including compensation and more time to look for a place to live.
-At the Tenants Legal Center, we routinely assist tenants being faced with issues arising from condominium conversations.
-Seek advice if you feel you are not being treated properly.
-Remember to protect your rights before you lose them.
+As a tenant, you have special rights if you are affected by a condominium conversion.
+Landlords may try and take away your rights by forcing you to move out without all the required notices or simply by the harassment of construction activities during renovation.
+With such conversions, the tenant may be entitled to significant benefits including compensation, more time to look for a place to live or even the first right to buy the unit.
+Seek legal advice if you are being affected by a condominium conversion.

 Tenant notice requirements: